adonig/openstreetmap-mapboxgl/README.md

 The goal of this project isn't to be a 1-to-1 replacement for openstreetmap-carto.
 However, this project is aimed at making a style similar to openstreetmap-carto using the same tileschema.
 The focus here is clarity and simplicity without necessarily showing all the attributes that openstreetmap-carto does.

-Support for this project currently exists as a branch from OSM2VectorTiles.

 ![Screenshot](screenshot3.png "Screenshot")
 Left: Mapbox GL, Right: Openstreetmap-carto